qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 `appVersion` is the version number of the application and it's used to determine if CodePush should deliver an update or not for this version.
 When you publish a bundle on CodePush, in fact, you can specify which is the version of the application the bundle refers to, so that only users with that version will receive the update. `deploymentKey`, instead, is the key we have previously retrieved from App Center.

 That's it.
 Now you can deploy and run the application like a normal React Native for Windows application.
 You won't see any changes for the moment.
-However, be aware that, in order to test the implementation, you won't be able to use a debug version of the app, but you will have to generate a release AppX / MSIX package that you will have to deploy on your machine, like if you're ready to publish it on the Microsoft Store or your enteprise environment.
+However, be aware that, in order to test the implementation, **you won't be able to use a debug version of the app**, but you will have to generate a release AppX / MSIX package and deploy it on your machine.
 The reason is that, when you're debugging a React Native application, the Metro packager is always up & running.
-As such, any change you're going to make to the JavaScript layer will be automatically pushed to the host app and displayed in real time.
-By generating and installing a release package, instead, React Native will use the built-in bundle which gets generated at build time, which contains a "snapshot" of the JavaScript layer.
-Any further change to the JavaScript code won't be automatically pushed.
+As such, any change you're going to make to the JavaScript layer will be automatically pushed to the host app and displayed in real time, without giving you the possibility to push it as an update via CodePush.

 To generate a relase version of the package, you can follow [this guidance](https://microsoft.github.io/react-native-windows/docs/getting-started#building-a-standalone-react-native-windows-app).